 Example: students NOT kindergarten RETRIEVES articles about all students except kindergarten students.

-Use limits
+Use limits to narrow

 Most databases will allow you to apply limits to your searches and results, such as publication date, source type, scholarly, etc.